omeka/Documentation/source/Reference/libraries/globals/get_plugin_ini.rst

 .. include:: /Reference/libraries/globals/summary/get_plugin_ini.rst

-.. php:function:: get_plugin_ini(string $pluginDirName, string $iniKeyName)
+.. php:function:: get_plugin_ini($pluginDirName, $iniKeyName)

     Get specified descriptive info for a plugin from its ini file.

+    :type $pluginDirName: string
-    :param string $pluginDirName: The directory name of the plugin.
+    :param $pluginDirName: The directory name of the plugin.
+    :type $iniKeyName: string
-    :param string $iniKeyName: The name of the key in the ini file.
+    :param $iniKeyName: The name of the key in the ini file.
     :returns: string|null The value of the specified plugin key.
 If the key does not exist, it returns null.

 *****